Opposition Research for Advocacy Campaigns

 Does My Advocacy Campaign Need Opposition Research?

-If you’re running an advocacy campaign, you will likely need some form of advocacy research to advance your goal.
-What that research strategy looks like and how much money you spend on it will depend on the size and nature of your advocacy campaign and overall goals.
+If you’re running an advocacy campaign, you will inevitably need some form of advocacy research to reach your goal.
+What that research strategy looks like and how much money you spend on it will depend on the size and nature of your advocacy campaign.

 Before you pin down a research plan, identify your campaign’s primary goal.
 Is your public health coalition aiming to pass a tobacco tax?
 Is your environmental group trying to get supporters to hold state legislators accountable for protecting rivers and streams from pollution?